CodePro-art/dice-roll-predetermined/README.md

     - A physics world is created using Cannon.js with gravity and contact material properties (restitution and friction).

 2. **Scene Setup**:
-    - A Three.js scene is initialized with ambient and point lights, and a perspective camera.
+    - A Three.js scene is initialized with ambient and point lights and a perspective camera.

 3. **Dice Creation**
     - Dice meshes are created using custom geometry for rounded edges and notches.